IRooc/miniweb-coreclr/README.md

 # MiniWeb small CMS for coreclr

-Based on the [MiniBlog](https://github.com/madskristensen/miniblog) package by Mats Kristensen.

-It needs bootstrap v3.2 for now for the admin menu to work

 ## What is miniweb
 Firstly an easy to use Simple CMS website that just needs page templates and content item templates in form of cshtml files